mitnk/cicada/docs/install.md

 ## Install Cicada

-There are a few methods to install cicada into your system.
+There are a few ways to install cicada into your system.

 ### 1) Install via Pre-built Binaries